shreyanshz24/EvoMarkets/README.md

 ### Finding 1: Round-Robin Tournament (Static Analysis)

-We ran a full round-robin tournament (36 matchups, 20 runs each, 1000 rounds per game) to find the strategy with the best average P&L vs. Risk.
+I ran a full round-robin tournament (36 matchups, 20 runs each, 1000 rounds per game) to find the strategy with the best average P&L vs. Risk.

 **Conclusion:** The **`ThompsonAgent` ("The Manager")** was the clear winner, achieving the highest P&L (least loss) with minimal tail risk (CVaR).
 This shows that adaptive, learning-based strategies are the most robust.
 Pure aggression (`AlwaysDefect`) and pure randomness (`RandomAgent`) are catastrophic, loss-making strategies.